flyingbasalt/erdkeys/README.md

 `json2pem.py erd1g2ufua664sxjvxmw5hh72he3xy6w4gk9l8e4lvfjeyh8d0jk7gdsfrpdu0.json mYpAsSwOrD`

 will produce a file `erd1g2ufua664sxjvxmw5hh72he3xy6w4gk9l8e4lvfjeyh8d0jk7gdsfrpdu0.pem` in the same directory.
-You will get an error in case the kwystore is corrupted or you entered the wrong password.
+You will get an error in case the keystore is corrupted or you entered the wrong password.

 When creating a keystore with pem2json, the password must satisfy the same requirements as the official [wallet](https://wallet.elrond.com).